walterfreeman/phys307/syllabus.md

 You are encouraged to email the teaching staff with questions that arise outside of class; you will often get a prompt response.
 I encourage you to
 cc: the learning assistants on your emails; whichever of us sees your email first will answer.
 Patrick and Aaron took this class last year, so they are quite familiar with the material.
+The <suphysics307questions@gmail.com> address was created just for your questions;
-Please put [Phys307] in the subject line, so mail filters will flag your email as important.
+it's the easiest way for us to all collaborate in answering your questions.

 I encourage you to ask us to help you debug your programs once you’ve made an effort to figure it out yourself; while learning to debug code